»

 Actually, they’re not blockheads at all.
 Most of the scammers that prey on desperate people are intelligent, creative people who have chosen the dark side of the force.

-If I can help just one person avoid being ripped off, this article serves its purpose.
+If I can help just one person to avoid being ripped off, this post serves its purpose.

 Most of the common scams you’ll find on the web today involve an offer of easy work with high pay, yet you need no skills or experience to do the work.
 Work like that is typically one of two types: